 AMERICAN DEMOCRACY PROJECT DISTINGUISHED SPEAKERS SERIES:SARU JARAYAMAN

 March 23 at 6pm in the Seymour College Union Ballroom

 Jarayaman is the Co-Founder and Co-Director of the Restaurant Opportunities Centers United and Director of the Food Labor Research Center at University of California, Berkeley.
 After 9/11, together with displaced World Trade Center workers, she co-founded ROC, which now has more than 18,000 worker members, 200 employer partners, and several thousand consumer members in a dozen states nationwide.

 Friday, March 24 from 3:30-5:00pm in Union Rm 114

-The purpose of this workshop is to discuss the need for students on-campus to be agents for change while they’re here at The College at Brockport and in their home and future communities.
+The purpose of this workshop is to discuss the need for students on-campus to be agents for change while they’re here at SUNY Brockport and in their home and future communities.
 Our main goal with this is for students to acknowledge what they care about and how they can work on changing the systems that perpetuate these issues.